 With respect to your allegation that Tenaska IV has failed to use Prudent Utility Practice in attempting to end recent outages, this statement is not justified.
 Tenaska IV along with NAES has worked diligently with SWPC to find a comprehensive solution that remedies equipment failures and has engaged an independent, expert consultant to research, analyze, and create solutions for the problems the Cleburne Plant has experienced.
 To this end, the Cleburne Plant was the first to utilize SWPC’s new, proprietary thin seal configuration to alleviate stresses put on transition pieces during operation.
 To date, these new thin seals have proven to be a success.
 During the latest outage, the thin seals were shown to be taking the stress off of the transitions, resulting in absolutely no damage to the transition pieces.
 SWPC has been so pleased with the equipment’s performance that they are about to release these new thin seals into commercial production.

 Tenaska IV would remind you that it has worked cooperatively with Brazos Electric in the exercise of Prudent Utility Practice with respect to the resolution of outages at the Cleburne Plant.
 As a recent anecdote, the borescope inspection taken after the NAES decision to take down the Cleburne Plant on July 31 revealed a damaged row one turbine blade.
-Tenaska IV suggested a replacement of this blade, resulting in two weeks of additional outage time.
+Tenaska IV suggested a replacement of this blade which would have resulted in two weeks of additional outage time.
 After recommending this course of action to Brazos Electric, Tenaska IV acted on Brazos Electric’s request to shorten the outage due to an extreme need for power generation on the Brazos Electric system at the time.
 Further, Tenaska IV postponed, at Brazos Electric’s request, until September 5 a boroscope inspection that was originally scheduled for September 1 to determine the extent its solution to the July 31 outage had been successful.
 This request came as a result of other problems experienced on the Brazos Electric system.The risks of these actions were delineated for Brazos Electric in both cases.
 Despite these risks, Tenaska IV was asked to proceed in a manner that kept the unit on-line to the benefit of Brazos Electric.

 While anecdotal, these actions are truly indicative of the manner in which Tenaska IV has performed since the unit went into commercial operation in 1997.
 Tenaska IV has consistently worked to help meet Brazos Electric’s needs by postponing outages and testing in order to respond to stressed system demands.
 Moreover, Tenaska IV has consistently strived to minimize downtime by using all means possible (including the implementation of increased staffing and twenty-four hour work schedules) in attempts to expeditiously end every outage situation.